erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 	B --> proof
 ```

-In practice, you wouldn’t want to write the entire circuit yourself.
+In practice, you wouldn't want to write the entire circuit yourself.
 We use DSLs (domain-specific languages) to do that for us.

 Some DSL examples are: